-I trust myself and my energy, the universe around me and within.
+I trust myself, and the universe all around me and within me.

-I have a sense of peace and calm from deep inside the core of my being and the ability to align to True North;
+I have a sense of peace and calm from deep inside the core of my being.

-to create a new story loop that involves healing and joy in self-awareness and forgiveness.
+I create a new story that involves healing, and joy in self-awareness and forgiveness.

 And finally, I am ready to release B.

-I am forever grateful to her, for being one of my greatest teachers; for being gentle and calm, for being humble and grateful, always; for being kind to herself and others throughout her 8 years and for teaching me to trust, as she did.
+I am forever grateful to her, for being one of my greatest teachers; for being gentle and calm.
+For being humble and grateful, always.
+For being kind to herself, and others, throughout her 8 years of life, and for teaching me to trust, as she did.

-She’s been with me a long while and it’s time.
+She’s been with me a long while, and it’s time now to release her.

 Please get in touch if you are navigating the healing of anxiety.